ARM-software/vscode-cmsis-csolution/README.md

 1. In the **Project name** and **Solution name** fields, type a project name and a solution name.

 1. Check the **Solution preview**.
-This displays the solution name and the project name, as well as the target hardware selected for the solution, the compiler, and the build profiles available.
+This displays the solution name and the project name, as well as the target hardware selected for the solution, the compiler, and the build types available.

 1. Check the default options: